Revolutionizing the Healthcare Industry

-Understanding the daily lives of nurses across the globe, Blake Lynch ’14 wanted to provide some comedic relief to those on the front lines.
-From his first YouTube video, called “Scrub Romper,” his social platforms bring smiles to the world of medicine — giving an inside look at the lives of healthcare workers both on and off the clock.
-As “Nurse Blake’s” online community continues to grow, he’s taking it a step further by offering nursing continuing education courses at sea.
+Understanding first-hand the pressures nurses face, Blake Lynch ’14 wanted to provide comedic relief to those on the front lines.
+His first YouTube video, called “Scrub Romper,” went viral.
+Today “Nurse Blake” has 2.5 million followers and a national comedy tour — giving an inside look at the lives of healthcare workers both on and off the clock.
+He uses his voice to create change – leading a national effort for the FDA to end the lifetime ban on gay men donating blood, and formed an online community to support nurses.
 Helping care for those who care for us through one of the best forms of medicine: laughter.

 Caring for Our Community in Action

 Get a first-hand look at our healthcare impacts around Central Florida in the videos below — from the latest research initiatives to the newest technologies making a difference in the lives of those around us.

 As the healthcare industry continues to evolve and change over time, UCF healthcare programs keep students current with the latest techniques and curriculum — ensuring they are prepared from day one.